AUC Admissions Office Hour: Tuesdays, 13.00-14.00

 International Student Network (ISN) and ISN Introduction Week

-While you are welcome to join the network and participate in their activities throughout the year, we must emphasise that the ISN Introduction Week takes place on the same dates as AUC's own Introduction Week and attendance for the AUC Introduction Week activities is mandatory.
+While you are welcome to join the network and participate in their activities throughout the year, we must emphasise that the ISN Introduction Week typically takes place on the same dates as AUC's own Introduction Week and attendance for the AUC Introduction Week activities is mandatory.
 Please note that the AUC Introduction Week and the ISN Introduction Week are completely separate and not organised in coordination with each other.

 Registration with Vrije Universiteit Amsterdam (VU Amsterdam)